mrBatsu/blog/docs/about.md

 Enjoy.

 You can find the real me on [Twitter](https://twitter.com/maique) and [Instagram](https://instagram.com/maique).
 That's where I spend most of the time when I'm not out and about, shooting something.

 ----

 ### Colophon

-Lovingly made with help from kind people like:

 Looking for a simple, responsive, theme for your Jekyll powered blog?
 Well look no further.
 Here be **So Simple Theme**, the followup to [**Minimal Mistakes**](http://mmistakes.github.io/minimal-mistakes) --- by designer slash illustrator [Michael Rose](http://mademistakes.com).